SS Belgenland (1914): 1923 transatlantic season

 Belgenland returned to service in 1923.
 Her transatlantic route was now between Antwerp and New York via Southampton.
 Cardinal Mercier, Primate of Belgium, blessed her before she made her first departure from Antwerp as an ocean liner on 4 April.
 On her first voyage she carried only 260 passengers, including 86 in first class.
 She reached New York on 14 April, and left on 18 April on her return voyage to Antwerp.
 On 11 July she left New York for Antwerp carrying 290 passengers in first class.
-On 10 November 1923 she reached Ellis Island carrying 1,257 European migrants to the U.S., including 278 from the USSR.
+On 10 November 1923 she reached Ellis Island carrying 1,257 European migrants to the US, including 278 from the USSR.